adaorra/hng_bash_task/README.md

 ## Conclusion

-This script provides a seamless and  secure method to create user accounts and on a Linux system.
-Kindly run it with the sudo privileges.
+This script provides a seamless and  secure method to create users and add them to their respective groups while creating a secure password.